udecode/plate/CONTRIBUTING.md

 We welcome all contributions.
 There are many ways you can help us.
 This is few of those ways:

-Before you submit a new PR, make sure you run `yarn test`.
+Before you submit a new PR, make sure you run `yarn prerelease`.
 Do not submit a PR if tests are failing.
 If you need any help, the best way is to [join slate's Slack and ask in the `slate-plugins` channel](https://app.slack.com/client/T1RFVK5FV/C013QHXSCG1).